 Sharks are part of any ocean’s ecosystem and can be present in any ocean water, which means Ocracoke Island is no exception.
 Dr. Stephen Leatherman, aka “Dr. Beach,” (who has designated the Lifeguard Beach as the best in the nation in 2007 and No. 3 in 2017) notes that sharks are not the biggest danger on the beach.
 Rip currents are.
 You can learn more at Leatherman’s website, drbeach.org.
 Note that sharks live in the Pamlico Sound and swim in and out of the inlet near South Point.

 Where can I find internet or Wifi service on Ocracoke island?

 The island is equipped with Internet service and all of the hotels and B&Bs have Wi-Fi (either as part of the room charge or with a nominal fee) as do almost all of the rental houses.
 However, for those who do not find Internet offerings within their accommodations, several locations on the island offer free Wi-Fi: Ocracoke Coffee, the Magic Bean Coffee Bazaar, the Ocracoke Gas Station, the Slushy Stand, and the Ocracoke Community Library (open to the public weekday evenings from 3 to 7 p.m. and 9 a.m. to 1 p.m. on Saturdays).

 Do any of the hotels allow smoking?

 Almost all lodgings allow smoking outside.
 Check with your specific hotel about in-room smoking.
-Frankly, that’s a bit rarer these days, but you probably already knew that.

 Does the island have recycling services?